 (1886 - 1969)

-Burlin achieved a great deal of early artistic success.
-He visited the Southwest for the first time in 1910.
-Paintings from this visit were received warmly in New York and exhibited in a 1911 exhibition.
-As a result of his early success, he was the youngest artist (at twenty-six years of age) to participate in the 1913 Armory Show – the revolutionary exhibition of avant-garde European work that can be credited with introducing modern art to the United States and stimulating the development of modernism in America.
+Paul Burlin (1886- 1969) was born in New York.
+Though he had some training at the National Academy of Design, he later dropped out to pursue his studies informally.
+He visited the Southwest for the first time in 1910, and paintings from this visit were received warmly in New York and shown in a 1911 exhibition.
+As a result of this early success, he was one of the youngest artists (at age twenty-six), along with Randall Davey, to participate in the 1913 Armory Show – the revolutionary exhibition of avant-garde European work that can be credited with introducing modern art to the United States and stimulating the development of modernism in America.
 There, Burlin’s work was exhibited alongside works by such artists as Picasso, Monet, Cézanne, and Duchamp.

 Download Full Biography